Why Nature-Based Therapies?

 There is a rich constellation of both metaphor and actuality in the natural world.
 The cycles of life: stories of permanence, change, loss and renewal can be reflected on from a safe psychological distance to support both explicit and implicit learning and corrective emotional experiences.
 This can be particularly poignant where complex trauma has created protective blocks of dissociation and/or reactive behaviours to keep the client 'safe' (familiar) in their current relationships.
 This also means that it is essential that this work is undertaken by a qualified therapist who can, as part of ethical practice, assess and where necessary refer/signpost or work with multi-disciplinary teams.

-Equine Facilitated Psychotraumatology* seeks to address the need to heal our relationships with self, other and the wider world through a trauma-specialist, attachment lens.
+Psychotraumatology* seeks to address the need to heal our traumatic experiences within our relationships with self, other and the wider world through a trauma-specialist, attachment lens.
 Engaging our innate neurobiological imperatives for relationship in a safe, restorative way.
-It is within the relationship that repair can occur and partnering with horses in a safe and professionally facilitated space can support profound and sustainable change.
+It is within the relationship that repair can occur and observing the social, individual and herd dynamics of horses in a safe and professionally facilitated space can support profound psychological and emotional change.

 *Methodology Matters - Competency & Ethics